nathanwilk7/zcloud/README.md

 ### Roadmap
 - Replace exec calls with something cheaper, probably go's SDK
+- Figure out the best way to config providers and how providers should take care of auth
 - Compute in addition to blob storage
 - ZCloud SDK's for Go, Python, Java, C#, etc.
 - Support for Azure